devnology/website/README.md

 ### Dependencies & setting up
-- Install Ruby in any way you see fit, on a Mac run `brew install rbenv ruby-build`.
+- Install Ruby in any way you see fit, on a Mac run `brew install rbenv ruby-build & rbenv install 2.2.0`.
 - Install PostgreSQL, on a Mac run `brew install postgresql`.
+- Clone this repository.
 - Run `./script/bundler` to install all gems needed by this application.